 Lights have shone out around the coast of Ireland every night, without fail, for centuries.
-Each light is different, with a distinctive pattern of flashes that becomes part of the night landscape for people living nearby.
+Each light is different, with a distinctive pattern of flashes that becomes part of the night time landscape for people living nearby.
 For mariners they are landmarks that light the way home.

 The data they receive is not just concerned with the lighthouses but with all the Aids to Navigation around the coast.
 Lighthouses are part of an information web for modern shipping.
-Because of their prime locations many lighthouses house transmitters for the most sophisticated and up-to-date technology such as DGNSS (Differential Global Navigation Satellite System), Racon or AIS (Automatic Identification System).
+Because of their prime locations many lighthouses host transmitters for the most sophisticated and up-to-date technology available, such as DGNSS (Differential Global Navigation Satellite System), Racon or AIS (Automatic Identification System).

 The technology in Ireland’s lighthouses has changed enormously during the 21st century.
 The nights of pacing the stairs and winding the weights to keep the light blazing have gone, but the commitment to maintaining the lights and the building that house them is as strong as ever.
 The Commissioners of Irish Lights and the lighthouses they manage will continue to keep mariners around the coast of Ireland safe and secure for many more years to come.